Worship and Study Program for this week:

 Take time out now to honour Yeshua HaMashiach and our Father in Heaven with your prayers.

-3. News and Prayers for Israel
+3. Prayers for Israel

 Pray for the peace of Jerusalem.